Paddle steamer: Western world

 In 1812, the first U.S. Mississippi River paddle steamer began operating out of New Orleans.
-By 1814, Captain Henry Shreve had developed a "steamboat" suitable for local conditions.
-Landings in New Orleans went from 21 in 1814 to 191 in 1819, and over 1,200 in 1833.
+By 1814, Captain Henry Shreve, an inventor and namesake of Shreveport, Louisiana, had developed a "steamboat" suitable for local conditions.
+The term stuck for vessels operating on the Mississippi River system, and landings in New Orleans went from 21 in 1814 to 191 in 1819, and over 1,200 in 1833.

 The first stern-wheeler was designed by Gerhard Moritz Roentgen from Rotterdam, and used between Antwerp and Ghent in 1827.

-Team boats, paddle boats driven by horses, were used for ferries the United States from the 1820s–1850s, as they were economical and did not incur licensing costs imposed by the steam navigation monopoly.
+Team boats, large paddle boats driven by horses or mules, were used for ferries the United States from the 1820s–1850s, as they were economical and did not incur licensing costs imposed by the steam navigation monopoly.
+The mechanism comprised either a capstan or a treadmill, transferring the drive through gearing.
 In the 1850s, they were replaced by steamboats.

 After the American Civil War, as the expanding railroads took many passengers, the traffic became primarily bulk cargoes.
 The largest, and one of the last, paddle steamers on the Mississippi was the sternwheeler Sprague.
 Built in 1901, she pushed coal and petroleum until 1948.

 In Europe from the 1820s, paddle steamers were used to take tourists from the rapidly expanding industrial cities on river cruises, or to the newly established seaside resorts, where pleasure piers were built to allow passengers to disembark regardless of the state of the tide.
 Later, these paddle steamers were fitted with luxurious saloons in an effort to compete with the facilities available on the railways.
 Notable examples are the Thames steamers which took passengers from London to Southend-on-Sea and Margate, Clyde steamers that connected Glasgow with the resort of Rothsay and the Köln-Düsseldorfer cruise steamers on the River Rhine.
 Paddle steamer services continued into the mid-20th century, when ownership of motor cars finally made them obsolete except for a few heritage examples.